Our Privacy Policy

 Third parties that help us with advertising and marketingHere’s one example of how this works.
 We share some personal data with these third parties, who advertise on their platforms for us: Amazon, Viant, Facebook, and Google AdWords.

-Support ServicesWhere it will help you, we’ll share data with your local authority, water company, social services, charities, healthcare services, and other support organisations.
+Social services, charities, health care services, and other support service organisationsWhere it will help you, we’ll share data with your local authority, water company, social services, charities, healthcare services, emergency responders and other support organisations.
 We might also share it with housing associations that are relevant to your property and/or your use of our services.

 Debt collection and tracing agentsThis might happen if you don’t pay us for the services we give you.
 We might also sell the right to recover any debts you owe us to a third party, which is part of our general terms and conditions for supplying electricity and/or gas.
 As well as this, we could pass personal data to possible buyers of this debt, so they can evaluate it before the sale’s complete.
 If we’re doing something that could impact the service you receive, we may share your personal data with a tracing agent to locate your contact details so we can communicate with you.